mgalardini/pyseer/docs/usage.rst

 af                      allele frequency.
-The proportion of samples the variant is present in. filter-pvalue           association of the variant with the phenotype, unadjusted for population structure. lrt-pvalue              the p-value from the mixed model association, as given by FaST-LMM. beta                    the effect size/slope of the variant.
-For a binary phenotype, exponentiate to obtain the odds-ratio. beta-std-err            the standard error of the fit on beta. variant_h2              the variance in phenotype explained by the variant.
+The proportion of samples the variant is present in. filter-pvalue           association of the variant with the phenotype, unadjusted for population structure. lrt-pvalue              the p-value from the mixed model association, as given by FaST-LMM. beta                    the effect size/slope of the variant. beta-std-err            the standard error of the fit on beta. variant_h2              the variance in phenotype explained by the variant.
 The :math:`h^2` for this variant alone. k-samples (optional)    the samples the variant is present in